crebier-corentin/streamrunners/README.md

 * `pm2 logs`
 * `pm2 logs --err`

-The server uses nginx with a reverse proxy to the node server (configuration is `/etc/nginx/sites-available/default`).
+The server uses nginx with a reverse proxy to the node server (configuration is `/etc/nginx/sites-available/streamrunners.fr`).
 Nginx takes care of static assets (`/public/`) and of https (using [certbot](https://certbot.eff.org/)) and http2.
+Note: You might to disable cloudflare proxy for certbot to work.

 You can use the `update.sh` script to update the site from the git repo.
 It will take care of migration, dependencies, building and restarting.
 (Including clearing cloudflare's cache.)